Oral Semaglutide for Type 2 Diabetes in Youth

 The trial does not specify if you need to stop taking your current medications.
 However, it mentions that participants should have a stable dose of metformin or basal insulin before joining.
 You may need to continue these medications during the trial.

-What data supports the effectiveness of the drug oral semaglutide for type 2 diabetes in youth?
+What evidence suggests that oral semaglutide might be an effective treatment for type 2 diabetes in youth?

 CR